White Sox vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Spencer Torkelson has 11 doubles, four home runs, 17 walks and 22 RBI (43 total hits).
-He has stolen one base.
+- Spencer Torkelson has 43 hits with 11 doubles, four home runs, 17 walks and 22 RBI.
+He's also stolen one base.

 Torkelson Recent Games